ram081085/nets-qr-demo/README.md

 ## Code Reuse

-This project is created for simple demo purpose, not fine tuned for production purpose.
-You can use parts of the with caution.
+This project is created for simple demo purpose, not fine tuned for production use.
+You can use parts of the code with caution.